Laphroaig

 The Story

-Located on the rugged southern shores of Islay, just a short distance from Port Ellen, Laphroaig is arguably the most famous and fiercely debated single malt in the world.
-Founded in 1815 by brothers Donald and Alexander Johnston, the distillery takes its name from the Scottish Gaelic for “beautiful hollow by the broad bay.”
-Laphroaig boasts a truly remarkable history, most notably shaped by Bessie Williamson.
-In the 1950s, she became one of the very first women to own and manage a Scottish distillery, successfully steering the brand to global prominence.
-Today, under the ownership of Suntory Global Spirits, Laphroaig holds an incredibly prestigious Royal Warrant, originally granted in 1994 by King Charles III (then the Prince of Wales), who famously champions it as his absolute favourite single malt.
+Founded in 1815 by brothers Donald and Alexander Johnston on the rugged southern shores of Islay, Laphroaig is arguably the most famous and fiercely debated single malt in the world.
+Its most remarkable chapter belongs to Bessie Williamson, who in the 1950s became one of the very first women to own and manage a Scottish distillery, steering the brand to global prominence and pioneering the use of first-fill ex-bourbon barrels for maturation.
+Today, under Suntory Global Spirits, Laphroaig holds an incredibly prestigious Royal Warrant, originally granted in 1994 by King Charles III (then the Prince of Wales), who champions it as his absolute favourite single malt.

 Laphroaig Distillery - EW&W